 COMS 562 Media Production: Sound

-This course is designed to provide the student with a basic working knowledge of audio systems both natural and electronic, to understand the various affective and psychological qualities of sound, and how sound may be structured into imaginative aural form.
+This course is designed to provide the student with a basic working knowledge of audio systems, both natural and electronic, to understand the various affective and psychological qualities of sound, and how sound may be structured into imaginative aural form.
 Lectures and Laboratory: average 6 hours per week.

-COMS 569 Media Production: Film and Video
+COMS 569 Media Production: Moving Images

-This course provides a foundation in the creative, critical and technical aspects of 16mm film and digital video production, including an introduction to non-linear editing software.
+This course provides a foundation in the creative, critical and technical aspects of moving images, including an introduction to non-linear editing software.